modernkd/ubiquiti-viewer/README.md

 - **Optimized Re-renders**: Memoization and efficient state management
 - **Bundle Splitting**: Code-split chunks for faster initial load

+## Routing

+### Device Details URL

+The canonical URL format for device details pages is `/devices/:id`, where `:id` is the device ID.

+This URL supports direct navigation and page reloads.
+It loads the same product endpoint as the home route but filters to display the single device.

 ## API Integration

 The application integrates with Ubiquiti's public device catalog API: